| Home | Ask Dr Matt | Call Dr Matt | Meet Dr Matt | Quotes | Book | Answer Archive |

 the particular style or character of your Response.

-Owning Everything means owning all offensive-ness—this is the more obvious conclusion.
-Owning Everything that comes out of you also means something less obvious.
-A conclusion that is surprising to some: Owning all your Response-Ability means, . . .
-Owning all offended-ness, too!
-Read what David A. Bednar has said about this truth.
+Owning Everything means owning all offensive-ness of course — this is the obvious conclusion.
+But Owning Everything that comes out of you also means something less obvious: Owning All your Response-Ability means . . .
+Owning All Offended-ness, too!
+David A. Bednar said this about being offended.

 In the Changing Your Stripes paradigm, we learn that Being Offended is just as offensive as Being Offensive.
 Being Offended is simply the response end of bad behavior, while Being Offensive is the constraint end of bad behavior.